saharzelo/kindle-companion/README.md

 * Cross-platform compatibility
 * Access to vocabulary lookups and clippings(wip)
+* Save profiles for offline access to lookups and preferences
 * View saved words across all Kindle books
 * Personalized blocked word lists(wip)
-* Saved profiles (work in progress) for easy device connection
 * Custom dictionary lookup (work in progress) with offline and online support
-* Export to popular word decks and CSV files (work in progress)
+* Export to popular word decks and CSV's(work in progress)

 ## Installation
 Users can download the app for their operating systems from the Kindle-Companion homepage.
 The app is available for macOS (dmg), Windows (exe), Debian/Ubuntu (.deb/.snap).
 Developers can also download and run the app by cloning the repository with the following commands: